nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

 > :information_source: **Installation notes:**
-> - Application save data will be stored in the same folder containing the **ultimatedivoctracker.jar** application.
+> - Application save data will be stored in the same folder containing the **udt.jar** application.
 > - Currently officially supported for **Windows**, **Mac** and **Linux** platforms.

 </div>